OfficeForProductSafetyAndStandards/product-safety-database/doc/deployment.md

 ### Review applications

 In order to make the PR review process fast and independent, it is possible to create a short lived environment for a given change.
-In order to create your environment, run `APP_NAME=ticket-123 ./psd-web/deploy-review.sh`, where `ticket-123` is desired name of review app.
+In order to create your environment, run `APP_NAME=ticket-123 ./deploy-review.sh`, where `ticket-123` is desired name of review app.

 By default, the database is shared, but it can be overriden by setting the `DB_NAME` env variable.
 This will create a new database instance, however this can take several minutes.

 #### Custom environment variables in review application

-Variables used by `psd-web/deploy-review.sh` can be overriden.
+Variables used by `deploy-review.sh` can be overriden.
 To do so, create `.github/workflows/overrides/branch-name.env` file, where branch-name is name of branch used for PR.
 Define variables in this file:

 ```
 export DB_NAME=psd-db-custom-db